 Doctors typically don't recommend collecting cells using a needle inserted through your skin and into your bile duct (transperitoneal biopsy).
 This technique increases the risk of cancer recurrence and may make you ineligible for a liver transplant.

 Which treatment is best for you will depend on the location and extent of your hilar cholangiocarcinoma.
 Treatment typically involves surgery, liver transplant or supportive treatments to reduce your pain and other symptoms.

 Surgery for hilar cholangiocarcinoma involves removing:

 - Portions of the liver

 The surgeon then connects the remaining bile ducts to the small intestine so that bile can still reach your digestive tract and help digest food.

-People with early-stage hilar cholangiocarcinoma who aren't able to undergo surgery may consider liver transplant.
-Chemotherapy and radiation are typically used before the liver transplant in order to kill as many cancer cells as possible before surgery.
+Some people with early-stage hilar cholangiocarcinoma may consider liver transplant.
+Chemotherapy and radiation are typically used before the liver transplant to kill as many cancer cells as possible before surgery.

 This treatment typically involves:

 - Intravenous chemotherapy with a medicine that makes your cells more vulnerable to radiation